genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

  3. Click on the `Welcome <username>` on the top right corner.
  4. From the menu, select `Set Me Up`.
 This opens a window with `Package Type` and `Repository` dropdowns.
  5. Select `npm` for package type, and the appropriate repository.
  6. Next, type your password for jfrog in the `Type password to insert your credentials to the code snippets` field.
-(This is the same password you used to log in into theGenesis repository on jfrog.)
+(This is the same password you used to log in into the Genesis repository on jfrog.)
 Then press Enter.

  ![](/img/set-me-up.png)

  7. Scroll down to the bottom of the page, where a code sample for .nppmrc is displayed.
 Copy this and paste it into the file you created in the previous step.
 This should look something like this:

 ```shell